-The project will increase coverage of sustainable and clean water to the population of Misungwi including public primary schools.
-In addition, the project will create more than 150 jobs including during the construction phase.
+The project will increase coverage of sustainable and clean water to the population.
+Magu will increase coverage to the population including pupils in public primary schools.
+In addition, the project will create more than 150 jobs including during the construction phases of which more than 50% shall be local labourers.
+The project will also improve resilience of water resources and improved community management to sustain water supply and sanitation facilities.

-1.4 Project Funding and Cost
+1.4 Project Funding

-The overall LVWATSAN - Mwanza Project is financed under the European Union (EU) Africa Infrastructure Trust Fund within the overall context of the EU and Africa Strategic Partnership.
-The European Investment Bank (EIB) and the Agence Française de Development (AFD) have signed two loan agreements with the Republic of Tanzania for an amount of EUR 45 million each for financing of 86% of the investment costs associated to the extension and upgrading of water supply and sanitation in Mwanza City and satellite towns (Misungwi, Magu, Lamadi), as well as sewerage systems in the towns of Bukoba and Musoma.
+The LVWATSAN - Mwanza Project is financed under the European Union (EU) Africa Infrastructure Trust Fund within the overall context of the EU and Africa Strategic Partnership.
+The European Investment Bank (EIB) and the Agence Française de Development (AFD) have signed two loan agreements with the Republic of Tanzania for an amount of EUR 45 million each for the financing of 86% of the investment costs associated to the extension and upgrading of water supply and sanitation in Mwanza City and satellite towns (Misungwi, Magu, Lamadi), as well as sewerage systems in the towns of Bukoba and Musoma.
 The total Project cost is estimated at EUR 104.5 million, including EUR 14.5 million provided by the Tanzanian government.